-Fragrance additives smell nice but they’re linked to allergies, skin rashes, and respiratory distress.
+Fragrance additives can smell nice but they’ve been linked to allergies, skin rashes, and even respiratory distress.
 So avoid them.
 They’re common in male skincare products, there to give them a more “masculine” aroma.
 And if you see “unscented” on the label, that means the formula contains a chemical to hide the scent of other ingredients.
 Not good.
 Instead, look for “Fragrance-Free.”

-Phthalates are added to give creams and gels a softer texture.
-However, research suggests they may increase your risk of breast cancer.
+Phthalates are added to cosmetic creams and gels in order to give them a softer texture.
+However, research suggests that phthalates may increase your risk of breast cancer.
 Look for them especially in mature skin moisturizers.
 Unfortunately, they can be present even if you don’t see them listed.
-Because some manufacturers consider them part of an added “fragrance.”
+Because some manufacturers consider them part of an “added fragrance.”

 Propylene Glycol is an organic alcohol found in many moisturizers.
 A skin irritant and penetrator, it can cause rashes and hives.
 Especially for those with hypersensitive skin, it can be dangerous.

-Triclosan is used to make “antibacterial” soap and cleansers.
-A number of studies suggest that it may contribute to the development of drug-resistant bacteria – a problem if you ever needed an antibiotic to help you get well!
+Triclosan is used to make “antibacterial” soaps and cleansers.
+A number of studies suggest that it may contribute to the development of drug-resistant bacteria – whihc would certainly prove to be a problem if you ever needed an antibiotic to help you get well!

 Sodium Lauryl Sulfate (SLS) / Sodium Laureth Sulfate (SLES) are two names for the same chemical.
 Found in 90% of body soaps and facial cleansers, it makes them foamy.
 Combined with other chemicals, it can form cancer-causing “nitrosamines.”
-They are bad skincare ingredients.
-Avoid them.
+SLS and SLES are bad skincare ingredients, so avoid them.

 And whenever possible, follow these 5 purchasing guidelines.